DeepRegNet/DeepReg/docs/source/docs/cli.md

 ### Optional arguments

+- **CPU allocation**:

+  `--num_cpus`, if given, TensorFlow will use limited CPUs.

+  By default, it uses all available CPUs.

+  Example usage:

+  - `--num_cpus 2` for using at most 2 CPUs.

 - **GPU memory allocation**:

   `--gpu_allow_growth` or `-gr`, if given, TensorFlow will only grow the memory usage as